 For youth transitioning to adulthood:

 Provides an array of services for children and youth in foster care, including services that help youth make a successful transition to adulthood.

-Reviews efforts by states address issues that affect older foster youth as they transition to adulthood, including normalcy and education assistance.
+Reviews efforts by States to address issues that affect older youth in foster care as they transition to adulthood, including housing and education assistance.

 Transitioning and Aging Out

-Supports efforts to build the skills required to live independently and provides resources for youth aged 16-24 who are experiencing challenges as they transition to adulthood.
+Supports efforts to build the skills required to live independently and provides resources for youth aged 16 to 24 who are experiencing challenges as they transition to adulthood.